TommyNi/writeups/ctf/2024/DeadSecCTF/Bing2/writeup.md

 ![Bing2_image1](https://github.com/user-attachments/assets/929f021f-d90f-4543-92e2-3de0ebc95bb4)

 ## The source files
-When we study the `index.html` file, we can see it is a static HTML page that does not have any real logic.
+When we study the `index.html` file, we can see that it is a static HTML page that does not have any real logic.
 No JavaScript, no links, nothing that can help us get the flag.

 The other file on the other hand, `bing.php`, seems to be more interesting.
-It contains a lot of PHP code.
+It contains a lot of **PHP** code.
 The first row

 ``` php
 if (isset($_POST['Submit']))
 ```

 checks that the `Submit`-parameter is set in a **POST** request.
 If not, nothing will be returned from the PHP code.
-That means, if you browse to http://localhost:1337/bing.php you will get a blank page, since that is a **GET** request.
+That means, if you browse to http://localhost:1337/bing.php you will get a blank page since browsing makes **GET** requests.

 We need to **POST** a request to this page instead.
 This cannot be easily done with a browser, so we need another tool.
 More on that later.
 Let's check the rest of the code.

-The next line assumes that we have **POST**ed a request and reads a parameter called `ip` from the request.
+The next line assumes that we have **POST**ed a request and reads a parameter called `ip` from the request body.
 ```
 $target = trim($_REQUEST['ip']);
 ```

-Next we have a long array called `$substitions` that contains a lot of **bash** commands and other characters that will be replaced by an empty string in the function `str_replace`.
+Next we have a long array called `$substitions` that contains a lot of words and other characters that will be replaced by an empty string in the function `str_replace`.

 ``` php
 $target = str_replace(array_keys($substitutions), $substitutions, $target);
 ```

-So we can make a guess that there is some kind of filter that will remove forbidden commands and characters.
+It seems like there is some kind of **blacklist filter** that will remove forbidden commands and characters.

 The `$target` variable is then used (depending on which operating system you are running on) to make a system call with